 - Contact the Office of International Students for more information

-*Prospective students must submit two writing samples, including a Personal Statement and a scholarly writing sample.
+*As part of the university application through ApplyTexas, prospective students must submit two writing samples, including a Personal Statement and a scholarly writing sample.
 In the Personal Statement, explain your interest in pursuing graduate studies in your area of specialty and your career plans/goals following graduate school.
 The second writing sample should represent your best scholarly writing about music, such as a research paper from a previous music theory or music history course or, for music therapy candidates, a professional document from a work setting.
-This scholarly writing sample should demonstrate your ability to utilize and appropriately cite reputable references, and should showcase your capacity to synthesize information from various sources and create new interpretations of that information.
+This scholarly writing sample should demonstrate your ability to utilize and appropriately cite reputable references and should showcase your capacity to synthesize information from various sources and create new interpretations of that information.
 Both samples will be assessed for content, as well as the mechanics of your writing, including sentence structure, word choice, sentence and paragraph length, punctuation, and spelling.
 For a final admissions decision, writing samples do not constitute the sole criterion for consideration of the applicant, nor do writing samples constitute the primary criterion to end consideration of an applicant.
 The applicant’s writing samples will be compared with those of other applicants from similar socioeconomic backgrounds to the extent that those backgrounds can be properly determined and identified by the School of Music’s admissions process.